TokenMix Research Lab · 2026-04-29

 Final Recommendation

-For most production workloads in 2026, route Sonnet 4.6 by default with prompt caching enabled and batch processing for any non-real-time job.
-Reserve Opus 4.7 for the hard 10% where accuracy gains exceed the 5x cost premium.
-Use Haiku 4.5 as the cheap triage tier in front of Sonnet — the $1/$5 rate undercuts most reasonable alternatives once cache hits compound.
+For most production workloads in June 2026, route Sonnet 4.8 by default with prompt caching enabled and batch processing for any non-real-time job.
+Reserve Opus 4.8 for the hard 10% where accuracy gains exceed the 5x cost premium — and use Opus 4.8 Fast Mode only for user-facing interactive flows where latency maps to revenue.
+Use Haiku 4.5 as the cheap triage tier in front of Sonnet.
+Stay alert for Mythos-class public release in mid-June through end of July 2026 — useful only if your workload is security audit, vulnerability research, or autonomous long-horizon research.

 FAQ